 Media & TV

-Benedict is an great author with ten books to his name, including: The Faber Book of Exploration and Into the Abyss.
+Benedict is a great author with ten books to his name, including; The Faber Book of Exploration and Into the Abyss.
 He has therefore written many articles, for a wide range of magazines and newspapers.
 In 2010 Benedict became a trustee and council member of the Royal Geographical Society.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.